SyamSundarKirubakaran/android-jetpack/README.md

 * <b>Room</b>
     - Fluent SQLite database access using Object Mapping Technique.
-    - Need:
+    - <b>Need:</b>
         - Less Boiler Plate code .i.e., Sends data to the SQLite database as Objects and not as Content Values and returns the result of executing a query as Objects as Cursors.
         - Compile time validation of SQLite Queries.
         - Support for Observations like Live Data and RxJava
     - Makes use of Annotations for it's functioning and makes the API simple and neat to use.
-    - Annotations:
+    - <b>Annotations:</b>
         - <b>@Entity:</b> Defines the schema of the database table.
         - <b>@dao:</b> Stands for Database Access Object, used to perform read or write operations on the database
         - <b>@database:</b> As a database Holder.
 Creates a new Database based on supplied conditions, if it already exists it establishes a connection to the pre-existing database.
-    - Code:
+    - <b>Code:</b>
         - <b>@Entity:</b>
           ```java
                 @Entity(tableName = "word_table")
                 public class Word {
                     @PrimaryKey
                     @NonNull
                     @ColumnInfo(name = "word")
                     private String mWord;
                     public Word(String word) {this.mWord = word;}
                     public String getWord(){return this.mWord;}
                 }
           ```
-          Most of the annotations are self-explanatory where the <b>@Entity</b> takes in and declares the tableName that's about to be created (if tableName is not mentioned the table takes up the name of the class, here in this case : Word) and the class also has a number of optional attributes like setting the column name(if node specified it takes up the name of the varibale), It's important to note that the all the declarations inside the entity class are considered as columns of the database.(Here "one" .i.e., mWord).
+          Most of the annotations are self-explanatory where the <b>@Entity</b> takes in and declares the tableName of the table that's about to be created (if tableName is not mentioned the table takes up the name of the class, here in this case : Word) and the class also has a number of optional attributes like setting the column name(if node specified it takes up the name of the varibale), It's important to note that the all the declarations inside the entity class are considered as columns of the database.(Here "one" .i.e., mWord).
 You can make use of <b>@Ignore</b> annotation to ignore a declaration as a column in your database.
         - Room should have access to the member varaibles of the Entity class .i.e., it should be able to set or reset or update the value stored in a member variable and hence note that though the member variable is declared as private there is a public constructor and a getter to access the member variable.
         - <b>@dao:</b>
             ```java